Kubit-The-Robot/api/README.md

 -   Very scalable NodeJS architecture with Controllers and models being added automaticaly;
 -   Routes protected from basic security attacks as DDoS;
--   Use of Node cluster system.
+-   Use of Node cluster system;

 ## License